Is Back and Neck Pain a ‘Lottery’?

 So what are the key risk factors?

 There are a number of general risk factors that are relevant to most office-based workers:

 - People aged between 35 and 55

 Unfortunately, these general factors are often beyond the control of most individuals.

 However, in addition to the above factors, there are also 3 key factors of great importance, which we can positively influence.
 This will significantly reduce the risk of more serious pain developing in the future.

-- In the neck it has been shown that with an increased head forward position there is greater loss of function (Ho et al, 2008).
+- In the neck, it has been shown that with an increased head forward position there is a greater loss of function (Ho et al, 2008).

 How can physiotherapists impact on these…

 Physiotherapists can provide the individual with postural advice and advise on how best to modify the work environment to reduce work-related pain and symptoms.
 Below is a real-life example of how sitting ergonomics have been altered.

 However, even if we correct the work ergonomics, the individual may still not be able to maintain a good sitting position if they are not flexible or have the correct muscular control to sustain these positions.
 This is discussed below in more detail.